Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Introduction

+From a security and privacy perspective, however, this evolution poses significant challenges, particularly given that cybersecurity mechanisms are not evolving at the same pace as agentic AI systems.
+Security teams are still grappling with new threats introduced by LLMs between 2023 and 2025 \cite{das2025security, li2025security}.
+Traditional data security frameworks centered on confidentiality, integrity, and availability (CIA) are no longer sufficient in AI agent environments. \cite{louck2025security}.
 Securing these complex communication processes requires a systematic investigation of vulnerabilities in the communication protocols used by agentic AI systems.
 Limited awareness of protocol-level interactions and dependencies directly affects exposure surfaces, trust boundaries, and failure propagation across multi-agent workflows.
-However, existing studies remain fragmented and largely focus on isolated protocol risks or specific implementations, without offering a unified view of vulnerability classes across agent communication layers \cite{ehtesham2025survey, louck2025security}.
+However, existing studies remain fragmented and largely focus on isolated protocol risks or specific implementations, without offering a unified view of vulnerability classes \cite{ehtesham2025survey, louck2025security}.

 To address this gap, this paper advances the emerging area of AI-agent protocol security through a systematic and forward-looking analysis of communication risks in agentic ecosystems.
 Although each emerging protocol in the literature follows a different architecture and introduces its own set of vulnerabilities that require independent analysis, examining isolated weaknesses alone is not sufficient to capture system-level risks.
-Instead, this paper provides a protocol-centric perspective that integrates threat modeling, architectural analysis, and lifecycle-aware risk assessment across multiple emerging protocols, and offers a structured basis for comparative evaluation and proactive mitigation.
+Instead, this paper provides a protocol-centric perspective that integrates threat modeling, architectural analysis, and lifecycle-aware risk assessment across multiple emerging protocols and offers a structured basis for comparative evaluation and proactive mitigation.
 The selection of the four communication protocols is primarily based on two criteria: popularity and maturity \cite{yang2025survey}.
 Among many emerging standardization efforts, these protocols have progressed beyond conceptual proposals and have begun to see practical integration, making them suitable for systematic security analysis.
 The contributions of this paper are as follows: